NoelTautges/GraphicsAdder/README.md

 7.)
 Launch Outer Wilds from Steam as usual and see the beauty (?) of a world without proper lighting effects, most of the in-game GUI, and a spaceship with all the RGB lights Slate could afford from Hearthian Fry's Electronics!

 8.) (optional) Remove the Launch Options in Properties if you want to go back to the original game

-### Important notes

-- While I have ironed out all discovered bugs where Outer Wilds crashes as a result of using DirectX with converted files, I cannot guarantee it will never crash. **You convert your files at your own risk.**

-- **This tool will not corrupt your saves**, even if you replace the game files, because they are stored in a separate folder.

 ## How do I build it?